zephyrproject-rtos/zephyr/doc/services/zbus/index.rst

 Virtual Distributed Event Dispatcher
 ====================================

-The VDED execution always happens in the publishing's (thread) context.
-So it cannot occur inside an Interrupt Service Routine (ISR).
-Therefore, the IRSs must only access channels indirectly.
+The VDED execution always happens in the publisher's context.
+It can be a thread or an ISR.
+Be careful with publications inside ISR because the scheduler won't preempt the VDED.
+Use that wisely.
 The basic description of the execution is as follows:

-* The channel mutex is acquired;
+* The channel lock is acquired;
 * The channel receives the new message via direct copy (by a raw :c:func:`memcpy`);
 * The event dispatcher logic executes the listeners, sends a copy of the message to the message subscribers, and pushes the channel's reference to the subscribers' notification message queue in